Can Tuna and Salmon Be Used in Same Loaf Recipe?

 Alternative Methods

-For a tender loaf, cook on low in a slow cooker for 6-8 hours.
-A pressure cooker on high for 20 minutes offers a quick alternative.
+For a tender texture, cook in a slow cooker on low for 6-8 hours, or use a pressure cooker on high for 20 minutes for a quick, flavorful result.

 Serving Suggestions